thelarz/MvcRouteFlow/README.md

 ## Current Limitations ##

 * State is stored in a static variable and will be destroyed if the app pool recycles.
 Boom.
+* Uses SessionId to identify the state.
+One state per SessionId at one time.

 ## Integrating MvcRouteFlow into your web project